A notary serves as a trusted, impartial witnesses to document signings. They are unbiased and personally or professionally unaffected by the document.

 Sometimes expatriates "expats" who have been out of the country more than two years may have some difficulty passing identity validation questions, however a crediable witness can be used if the cerdiable witness can validate the expatriate's identity and pass their own identity validation questions and has a US ID/Driver's License or Passport of their own to use.

-Notaries are not able to give legal advice, draft documents or select the type of document or notarization for a client.
+We cannot provide legal advice, draft documents, or select the type of document or notarization for you.
 If you need legal advice, please contact an attorney.

 Please do not sign any documents ahead of time, I need to witness you sign the document and verify your identity.
 However, if it is an acknowledgment only that has already been signed, then yes, I can still notarize it.